-A deferred inflow of resources represents an acquisition of net position/fund balance that applies to a future period and will not be recognized as an inflow of resources (revenue) until that future time.
-Deferred property taxes represent a future recognition of revenue, therefore are classified as a deferred inflow of resources.
+Deferred inflows of resources represent an acquisition of net position/fund balance that applies to a future period and will not be recognized as an inflow of resources (revenue) until that future time.
+Deferred property taxes represent a future recognition of revenue, therefore, are classified as a deferred inflow of resources.